Leo Des Vignes

 Leo Des Vignes was a Trinidad and Tobago politician.
-He served as Member of Parliament for the constituency of Diego Martin Central from January 12, 1987 until his death on August 1, 1990.
+He served as Member of Parliament for the constituency of Diego Martin Central from 12 January 1987 until his death on 1 August 1990.
 He had won the seat during the general election of 1986.
 He also served as a Parliamentary Secretary during that time.
 He was a member of the National Alliance for Reconstruction.

-He was injured during the Jamaat al Muslimeen coup attempt on July 27, 1990, and hospitalised.
-He died of his injuries on August 1.
+He was injured during the Jamaat al Muslimeen coup attempt on 27 July 1990 and was admitted to hospital.
+He died of his injuries on 1 August.